A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 With reddish brown skins, who lived there

-Oh, I think it is rather surprising
+Oh, I it is rather surprising

-That they have brown skins
+That they should have reddish brown skins

-But now since we have landed in India
+But now we have landed in India

-these people must be Indians
+Then these people must be Indians

 We'll call this part of India, San Salvador

-And I possession of it
+And I take possession of it

 In the name of the King and Queen of Spain

-The people Columbus Indians
+The people Columbus called Indians

-very friendly
+Were very friendly

 And they gave Columbus and his men many gifts